British Motorcycle Brands

 Rickman Logo

-Famous in the fifties of the last century, motocross and scrambling athletes, brothers Don and Derek Rickman, decided to express their dissatisfaction with the quality of the British motorcycle industry by creating a car that, in their opinion, would reflect all the expectations of real bikers.
-In 1959, their model, equipped with a new racing frame, conquered not only the championship but also motorcycle enthusiasts worldwide.
+Famous in the fifties of the last century, motocross and scrambling athletes brothers Don and Derek Rickman decided to express their dissatisfaction with the quality of the British motorcycle industry, creating a car that, in their opinion, would reflect all the expectations of real bikers.
+In 1959, their model, equipped with a new racing frame, conquered the championship and motorcycle enthusiasts worldwide.
 But in 1980, the brothers sold their assets and closed the business.
-But in 1982, Pat French acquired the rights to the brand.
-In the crisis 90s, he teamed up with the enthusiast Gerry Lisi, which allowed the production of the legendary Rickman to survive to this day.
+However, in 1982, Pat French acquired the rights to the brand.
+In the crisis of the ’90s, he teamed up with enthusiast Jerry Lisi, which allowed the production of the legendary Rickman to survive to our days.

-For the entire period of the brand’s existence, it practically did not change its logo.
-Her background – closer to light olive – was the color of the Rickman brothers’ uniform.
-The absence of various additional graphic elements, except for the frame with arched upper and lower parts, did not distract the viewer from the integral visual perception of the title.
+For all the time of the brand’s existence, it practically did not change its emblem.
+Its background – closer to light olive – was the color of the uniform of the Rickman brothers.
+The absence of various additional graphic elements, except for the frame with arc-shaped upper and lower parts, did not distract the viewer from the holistic visual perception of the name.
 The font had an individual graphic design.
-The roundness of the letters suggested the shape of the race track.
-The font style characteristic of the mid-50s has been retained to this day.
+The roundness of the letters suggested the shape of a race track.
+The font style, characteristic of the mid-50s, has been retained.

 Royal Enfield